 That’s living up to your brand values.

 That was the opposite of stereotypical drinks advertising.
 No arty black and white photos of lone drinkers sitting in leather armchairs.
 No models staring into the distance, looking sombre and smelling the product.
-They were all about good times, because that fitted their brand values.
+They were all about good times as that fitted their brand values.

 How to build brand values